cosmos/sdk-tutorials/academy/ibc/clients.md

 The Tendermint `ClientState` contains all the information needed to verify a header.
 This includes properties which are applicable for all Tendermint clients, such as the corresponding chainID, the unbonding period of the chain, the latest height of the client, etc.

-`TrustingPeriod` determines the duration of the period since the Lastest Timestamp during which the submitted headers are valid for upgrade.
+`TrustingPeriod` determines the duration of the period since the lastest timestamp during which the submitted headers are valid for upgrade.
 If a client is not updated within the `TrustingPeriod`, the client will expire.
 This does not mean the client is irrecoverable.
 However, recovery of an expired Tendermint client will require a [governance proposal](https://ibc.cosmos.network/main/ibc/proposals.html#preconditions) for each client which has expired.
 If both clients on either side of a connection have expired, then a governance proposal will be required on each chain in order to revive each client.

 `TrustLevel` determines the portion of the validator set you want to have signing a header for it to be considered as valid.
 Tendermint defines this as 2/3, and the IBC Tendermint client inherits this property from Tendermint.